Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Since muscle is key to a fast and healthy metabolism, you eventually become a skinnier, saggier, fat person.

-Strategy B is creating a slightly better hormonal environment as you can eat more, but 60 minutes of cardio a day can be super boring, meaning most people will quit before they can see any weight loss results.
+Strategy B is creating a slightly better hormonal environment as you can eat more, but the 60 minutes of cardio a day can be super boring, meaning most people will quit before they can see any weight loss results.

-Hello weak and slow metabolism.
+Hello weak and slow metabolism!

 With all this said, strategy C is the clear winner.